Accounting for shared covariates in semi-parametric Bayesian additive regression trees: TIMSS 2019 Application

-These three factors as well as a number of others, such as the gender of the student, an index of the wealth of the school and its surrounding area, and a measure of the resources available for learning at home, have also been shown to be strongly related with the outcome in similar international education studies \citep{mohammadpour2015multilevel,grilli2016exploiting}.
-In order to identify additional predictors among those available in the present application for inclusion in the BART component, we apply a BART model to the complete cases of the aforementioned screened dataset.
+As the TIMSS 2019 data were originally split by the sources of information, some data manipulation was required.
+In particular, we found high levels of missing information across many of the predictors.
+If we were to keep all $270$ predictors without missing data, we would have only $1{,}448$ complete observations instead of $4{,}118$.
+In order to avoid the use of imputation methods and avoid reducing the target population by keeping as many observations as possible, we adopt a few different strategies to account for this missingness in our analyses.
+Firstly, we identify predictors for inclusion in $\mathbf{X}_2$ by performing a variable-screening step using BART on the complete consolidated dataset with $1{,}448$ observations and $270$ predictors.
+This allows us to work with a smaller subset of predictors (i.e., the 20 most-used by BART) and greatly increase the number of complete observations used from $1{,}448$ to $3{,}224$.
 Reassuringly, we note that the $p_1=3$ covariates above are among the $20$ most-used covariates under such a model.
 The remaining $p_2=17$ covariates, which may help to improve prediction but are not of primary interpretational interest, are specified in the $\mathbf{X}_2$ matrix.
-Full details of the chosen covariates are provided in Table \ref{TIMSS_covs} in Appendix \ref{appendix_timss_dataset}.
-In what follows, $n=3224$ complete cases remain when only these $20$ covariates are considered and the selected primary covariates are also shared with $\mathbf{X}_2$ when fitting the CSP-BART model but excluded from $\mathbf{X}_2$ under SSP-BART.
+In what follows, selected primary covariates are also shared with $\mathbf{X}_2$ when fitting the CSP-BART model but excluded from $\mathbf{X}_2$ under SSP-BART and VCBART.
+Full details of the identified covariates are provided in Table \ref{TIMSS_covs} in Appendix \ref{appendix_timss_dataset}.